sonic-net/SONiC/doc/Sonic-mclag-hld.md

 ![Diagram 7.1.2](https://github.com/shine4chen/SONiC/blob/mclag/images/mclag_hld/MCLAG_HLD_7.1.2.png)
 Diagram 7.1.2

-- In the above diagram, PortChannel0001 is MC-LAG enabled interface, status is down, PortChannel0002 is peer-link.
+- In the above diagram, PortChannel0001 is MC-LAG enabled interface, status is down.
 - The data flow path is presented by the yellow line for traffic from PA to CE1.
-- The data flow path from PA to CE1: When PortChannel0001 in PEER1 is down, the direct route 10.1.1.0/24 will be deleted, the routing protocol (or a static route configuration) will make sure there is a backup route reach CE1 via peer -link.
+- The data flow path from PA to CE1: When PortChannel0001 in PEER1 is down, the direct route 10.1.1.0/24 will be deleted, the routing protocol (or a static route configuration) will make sure there is a backup route reach CE1.
 When the traffic reach PEER1, it will match the backup route, and forwarded through PortChannel0002.
 - The data flow path from CE1 to PA: CE1 will detect the interface connecting to PEER1 is down, the data will send to PA via PEER2.
 The routing protocol will make sure there is a path to reach PA.

 ### 7.1.3.
 Link between peers

-- In L3 scenario user needn't configure peer-link.
-Peer-link is chosen by routing protocol or static configured route.
-- The peer-link can be either Ethernet, PortChannel or a Vxlan tunnel.
-The peer-link can be used to carry data traffic when one of the MC-LAG member link is down.
-- routing protocol or static route configured manually provides backup path to reach MC-LAG enabled subnet via peer link.
+- In L3 scenario, routing protocol or static route configured manually provides backup path to reach MC-LAG enabled subnet.
 - In this scenario, the direct-connected L3 peer link connecting the two peer devices is not required.
 When the MC-LAG member link is up, the direct route has the highest priority.
 If one of the MC-LAG member link is down, the direct route will be deleted, and the backup route will take effect.
+- In L3 scenario, IP reachability is controlled by routing protocol, peer link configuration is unnecessary.

 ### 7.1.4.
 ARP sync-up between MC-LAG peers

-- If one peer learned an ARP entry, it will send the ARP entry to the other peer via ICCP.
-For example, PEER1 learned ARP entry of CE1 from PortChannel0001, it will send this ARP to PEER2 via ICCP.
+- If one peer learns an ARP entry, it will send the ARP entry to the other peer via ICCP.
+For example, PEER1 learns ARP entry of CE1 from PortChannel0001, it will send this ARP to PEER2 via ICCP.
 PEER2 receives this ARP entry, and install it into Linux kernel, the learned interface name is PortChannel0001.
-This means the name of MC-LAG enabled PortChannel interface in both peer devices must be the same.
+This requires the name of MC-LAG enabled PortChannel interface in both peer devices must be the same.
-- Unlike with OSPF, ICCP don’t flood ARP entry to peer periodically.
-To prevent the ARP entry from aging, ICCP uses Netlink Socket to monitor ARP reply received by Linux kernel.
+- ICCP don’t flood ARP entry to peer periodically.
+To prevent the ARP entry from aging, ICCP uses netlink socket to monitor ARP reply received by Linux kernel.
 For example, when an ARP entry in PEER2 is aged, the Linux kernel will send an ARP request via PortChannel0001.
 CE1 receives the ARP request, and send back one ARP reply.
 For CE1, PEER1 and PEER2 are viewed as the same device, the ARP reply may send to PEER2 or PEER1.
 If PEER2 receives the ARP reply, the ARP entry is learned again and information is updated in the kernel.
 At the same time, PEER2 will notify PEER1 via ICCP sync message.
 If PEER1 receives the ARP reply, since the ARP entry already exists in the kernel, kernel will use Netlink to send the ARP packet to its applications, ICCP will collect the ARP information from the ARP reply packet and send to PEER2, so PEER2 can update the ARP entry in the Linux kernel.

 ### 7.1.5.
 L3 multicast